Normal viscosity and Viscous resuspension of non-Brownian suspensions: Model and methods

 \subsection{Simple shear simulations}

 Homogeneous simple shear simulations are carried out with tri-periodic boundary conditions at imposed volume fractions from $\phi=0.35$ to $\phi=0.995\phi_m$ with $N=10000$ neutrally buoyant spheres, with $\phi_m$ the volume fraction of divergence.
 The sphere radii are distributed around $a$ using a Gaussian distribution with a standard deviation of $5\%$.
 This small polydispersity prevents the system from crystallizing.
 The relative roughness is set to $\varepsilon=10^{-3}$.
-The periodic cell is represented in figure \ref{fig:simple_shear_cell} and is initially nearly cubic.
-Shear flow is imposed by setting the velocity gradient equal to $\dot\gamma \bm e_1\otimes \bm e_2$.
-The initial state for the shear flow is obtained by compressing a very dilute suspension made of $N$ spheres with random initial positions.
-The friction coefficient is varied from $0.1$ to $0.4$, which changes $\phi_m$ \citep{chevremont2019}.
+The friction coefficient is varied from $0.1$ to $0.5$, each value resulting in a different $\phi_m$ \citep{chevremont2019}.

-The volume-averaged stress in the system is calculated based on the so-called \emph{virial stress} for particulate systems: $\bm \sigma = <\bm f\otimes\bm l> - m<\bm v \otimes \bm v>$.
-The first term on the right-hand side is the volume-averaged outer product of the pairwise interaction forces $\bm f$ (from both lubrication and direct contact) and the branch vector $\bm l$ connecting reference points associated to the particles. $\bm v$ is the velocity fluctuation, i.e. the deviation of individual particle velocity from the macroscopic average velocity field, imposed by cell deformation.
-The second term is also called the "inertial stress", and is always negligible in our simulations, as we stay in the viscous, non-inertial, regime.
+The initial state for the shear flow is obtained by compressing a very dilute suspension made of $N$ spheres with random initial positions, until the desired $\phi$ is reached.
+The periodic cell is then imposed a homogeneous velocity gradient $\dot\gamma \bm e_1\otimes \bm e_2$ (Fig. \ref{fig:simple_shear_cell} and the stress components are evaluated in the steady state.